-Mandeville Mayor lashes SPM for poor garbage collection
+Mandeville mayor lashes SPM for poor garbage collection

 “There are areas in this parish where sweepers should have been assigned for months, even for years, I think.
 It cannot continue,” he stressed.

-Public cleansing manager at the Southern Parks and Markets (SPM) Sheldon Smith, who arrived shortly after the mayor spoke, said the agency has been having great challenges.
+Public cleansing manager at SPM Sheldon Smith, who arrived shortly after the mayor's rant, said the agency has been having great challenges.

 He also pointed out that employees of SPM who are in the COVID vulnerability of high-risk age groups have not been able to work.